PratikPotadar/Speech-Emotion-Recognition/README.md

 ![image](https://github.com/PratikPotadar/Speech-Emotion-Recognition/assets/112809210/d0c14a51-4a05-4b94-a556-ddefc5c36701)

-Fig 1 - A sound wave, in red, represented digitally, in blue  with the resulting array shown on the right.
+A sound wave, in red, represented digitally, in blue  with the resulting array shown on the right.

 1. **Audio/Voice Classification**